alexkmbk/RDPClientInfo/README.md

 # RDPClientInfo
-1C:Enterprise addin to get an external IP address of RDP client
+1C:Enterprise addin to get a public IP address of RDP client

 Example: